-Day after Christmas, me and my Betrothed had lunch at Las Casas Manila.
+Day after Christmas, my Betrothed and I had lunch at Las Casas Manila by Margarita Forés.
 This reservation-only place recently opened a resort at Roosevelt Ave., Quezon City (not Manila), which is quite close to my Betrothed’s home.
 From its name, it’s easy to assume that it’s some sort of Spanish place.
 This was easily confirmed after seeing their small but fanciful menu.
-Also, since one of my Betrothed’s friends touted visiting here, we had our expectations set quite high.
+Also, Margarita Forés was apparently named Asia’s best female chef in 2016 who owns Cibo, which we had the chance to try before; we know that the food there is good albeit expensive.
+Finally, since one of my Betrothed’s friends touted visiting here, we had our expectations set quite high.

 My fourth day in Wageningen coincided with the last day of the conference.
 That meant no dinner buffet and also meant I had to find some place for nourishment.
 I explored the town center near Wageningen University & Research with the help of Google Maps and found an interesting place called Restaurant Toledo.
 On the way, I passed by a truck that served haring, but knowing what I’m about to do, I decided to head straight to the restaurant.